hakuhodo-technologies/scope-rl/docs/documentation/subpackages/rtbgym_about.rst

 Overview
 ~~~~~~~~~~
 *RTBGym* is an open-source simulation platform for Real-Time Bidding (RTB) of Display Advertising.
-The simulator is particularly intended for reinforcement learning algorithms and follows `OpenAI Gym <https://gym.openai.com>`_ and `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_ interface.
+The simulator is particularly intended for reinforcement learning algorithms and follows `OpenAI Gym <https://github.com/openai/gym>`_ and `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_ interface.
-We design RTBGym as a configurative environment so that researchers and practitioner can customize the environmental modules including WinningPriceDistribution, ClickThroughRate, and ConversionRate.
+We design RTBGym as a configurative environment so that researchers and practitioners can customize the environmental modules including WinningPriceDistribution, ClickThroughRate, and ConversionRate.

-Note that, RTBGym is publicized as a sub-package of :doc:`SCOPE-RL <index>`, which streamlines the implementation of offline reinforcement learning (offline RL) and off-policy evaluation and selection (OPE/OPS) procedures.
+Note that, RTBGym is publicized as a sub-package of :doc:`SCOPE-RL </documentation/index>`, which streamlines the implementation of offline reinforcement learning (offline RL) and off-policy evaluation and selection (OPE/OPS) procedures.

 Basic Setting
 ~~~~~~~~~~
-In RTB, the objective of the RL agent is to maximize some Key Performance Indicators (KPIs; number of clicks or conversions) within an episode under given budget constraints.
+In RTB, the objective of the RL agent is to maximize some Key Performance Indicators (KPIs, e.g., the number of clicks or conversions) within an episode under given budget constraints.
-We often aim to achieve this goal by adjusting bidding price function parameter :math:`\alpha`.
-Specifically, we adjust bid price using :math:`\alpha` as follows.
+We often aim to achieve this goal by adjusting a parameter :math:`\alpha` to control the bid price as follows.

 .. math::